-Name, Address 1 , Year of Birth, Position(s) Held with Fund and Length of Service as a Putnam Fund Trustee 2 Principal Occupation(s) During Past 5 Years Number of Funds in the Putnam Funds Complex Overseen by Trustee 3 Other Directorships Held by Trustee Liaquat Ahamed (Born 1952), Trustee since 2012 Author; won Pulitzer Prize for Lords of Finance: The Bankers Who Broke the World.
-103 Chair of the Sun Valley Writers Conference, a literary not-for-profit organization; and a Trustee of the Journal of Philosophy.
-Barbara M. Baumann (Born 1955), Trustee since 2010, Vice Chair since 2022 President of Cross Creek Energy Corporation, a strategic consultant to domestic energy firms and direct investor in energy projects.
+Name, Address 1 , Year of Birth, Position(s) Held with Fund and Length of Service as a Putnam Fund Trustee 2 Principal Occupation(s) During Past 5 Years Number of Funds in the Putnam Funds Complex Overseen by Trustee 3 Other Directorships Held by Trustee Barbara M. Baumann (Born 1955), Trustee since 2010, Vice Chair since 2022 President of Cross Creek Energy Corporation, a strategic consultant to domestic energy firms and direct investor in energy projects.
 103 Director of Devon Energy Corporation, a publicly traded independent natural gas and oil exploration and production company; Director of National Fuel Gas Company, a publicly traded energy company that engages in the production, gathering, transportation, distribution and marketing of natural gas; Senior Advisor to the energy private equity firm First Reserve; member of the Finance Committee of the Children's Hospital of Colorado; member of the Investment Committee of the Board of The Denver Foundation; and previously a Director of publicly traded companies Buckeye Partners LP, UNS Energy Corporation, CVR Energy Company, and SM Energy Corporation.

-Number of Funds in the Putnam Name, Address 1 , Year of Funds Birth, Position(s) Held with Principal Complex Fund and Length of Service Occupation(s) During Overseen by as a Putnam Fund Trustee 2 Past 5 Years Trustee 3 Other Directorships Held by Trustee Katinka Domotorffy (Born Voting member of the 103 Director of the Great Lakes Science Center and 1975), Trustee since 2012 Investment Committees of College Now Greater Cleveland. of the Anne Ray Foundation and Margaret A. Cargill Foundation, part of the Margaret A. Cargill Philanthropies.
-Catharine Bond Hill (Born Managing Director of 103 Director of Yale-NUS College; and Trustee of 1954), Trustee since 2017 Ithaka S+R, a not-for- Yale University. profit service that helps the academic community navigate economic and technological change.
+Katinka Domotorffy (Born 1975), Trustee since 2012 Voting member of the Investment Committees of the Anne Ray Foundation and Margaret A. Cargill Foundation, part of the Margaret A. Cargill Philanthropies.
+103 Director of the Great Lakes Science Center and of College Now Greater Cleveland.
+Catharine Bond Hill (Born 1954), Trustee since 2017 Managing Director of Ithaka S+R, a not-for-profit service that helps the academic community navigate economic and technological change.
 From 2006 to 2016, Dr. Hill served as the 10th president of Vassar College.
-Kenneth R. Leibler (Born Vice Chair Emeritus of 103 Director of Eversource Corporation, which 1949), Trustee since 2006, the Board of Trustees of 103 operates New England's largest energy Vice Chair from 2016 to Beth Israel Deaconess delivery system; previously the Chairman of 2018, Chair since 2018 Hospital in Boston. the Boston Options Exchange, an electronic 2010, Chair since 2010 Member of the marketplace for the trading of listed derivatives Investment Committee securities; previously the Chairman and Chief of the Boston Arts Executive Officer of the Boston Stock Academy Foundation.
-Exchange; and previously the President and , , Chief Operating Officer of the American Stock Exchange.
+103 Director of Yale-NUS College; and Trustee of Yale University.
+Kenneth R. Leibler (Born 1949), Trustee since 2006, Vice Chair from 2016 to 2018, Chair since 2018 Vice Chair Emeritus of the Board of Trustees of Beth Israel Deaconess Hospital in Boston.
+Member of the Investment Committee of the Boston Arts Academy Foundation.
+103 Director of Eversource Corporation, which operates New England's largest energy delivery system; previously the Chairman of the Boston Options Exchange, an electronic marketplace for the trading of listed derivatives securities; previously the Chairman and Chief Executive Officer of the Boston Stock Exchange; and previously the President and Chief Operating Officer of the American Stock Exchange.

 Name, Address 1 , Year of Birth, Position(s) Held with Fund and Length of Service as a Putnam Fund Trustee 2 Jennifer Williams Murphy (Born 1964), Trustee since 2022 Principal Occupation(s) During Past 5 Years Chief Executive Officer and Founder of Runa Digital Assets, LLC, an institutional investment advisory firm specializing in active management of digital assets.
-Until 2021, Chief Operating Officer of Western Asset Management, LLC, a global investment adviser, and Chief Executive Officer and President of Western Asset Mortgage Capital Corporation, a mortgage finance real estate Number of Funds in the Putnam Funds Complex Overseen by Trustee 3 Other Directorships Held by Trustee Previously, a Director of Western Asset Mortgage Capital Corporation. investment trust.
+Until 2021, Chief Operating Officer of Western Asset Management, LLC, a global investment adviser, and Chief Executive Officer and President of Western Asset Mortgage Capital Corporation, a mortgage Number of Funds in the Putnam Funds Complex Overseen by Trustee 3 Other Directorships Held by Trustee Previously, a Director of Western Asset Mortgage Capital Corporation. investment trust.